Welcome to the project website for 55 Morning Lane, outlining the proposals for this important site in Hackney.

 - How the design and heights of the emerging buildings will respond to the existing buildings in the local area.

 - Need for a mix of restaurants, bars and coffee shops, preferably facing onto the proposed public areas.

 - It is important that the Tesco store stays.

 - There are too many chicken shops and the area needs more healthy food options for residents.

 - The businesses at the ground floor level should provide job opportunities for young people.

 - There should be affordable workspace for local makers and crafts people.

 - More apprenticeships across all areas of employment and different levels from administrative to managerial should be available.

 The feedback we have received to date has been extremely valuable and has helped us as we continue to shape the proposals.

-You can still tell us what you think by emailing us 55MorningLane@londoncommunications.co.uk or by completing the contact form.
+You can still tell us what you think by emailing us 55MorningLane@londoncommunications.co.uk.
 Also please do get in touch if you want to be kept informed about further public consultation.